 Hardware recommendations vary a lot depending on how many cameras and resolutoins you will be using.
 A modern PC with 2GB of RAM and 200 GB of free hard disk space should be capable of running 4 cameras simultaneously at 320 x 240 resolution with people counting enabled.
 For best performance you are recommended to have an intel i7 or similar processor with >= 4 GB of RAM

-Camlytics will let you add an unlimited number of cameras - right up to the point where your computer cannot cope and will freeze.
-Keep an eye on the performance counters on the status bar of Camlytics as they will tell you when you are running out of memory or CPU.
+Camlytics Single will let you add an unlimited number of cameras - right up to the point where your computer cannot cope and will freeze.
+Keep an eye on the performance counters on the status bar of Camlytics Single as they will tell you when you are running out of memory or CPU.
 Note that CPU can spike when recording started.
-There are a number of things you can do to squeeze better performance out of Camlytics:
+There are a number of things you can do to squeeze better performance out of Camlytics Single:

 - You can minimize the application (it will go to system tray by default), this will reduce the image drawing impact thus reducing the CPU usage

 - You can increase the number of cameras by decreasing the resolution of each camera – one 1280 x 960 camera requires the same processing power of 4 cameras at 640 x 480 cameras or 16 cameras at 320 x 240